MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 The tables in your lakehouse are automatically added to a default semantic model for reporting with Power BI.

 1. At the bottom of the SQL Endpoint page, select the **Model** tab.
-The data model schema for the dataset is shown.
+The data model schema for the semantic model is shown.

     ![Screenshot of a semantic model.](./Images/data-model.png)